grunwaldlab/demulticoder/README.md

 ### Citation

-The package was developed by Martha Sudermann, Zachary Foster, Samantha Dawson, Hung Phan, Niklaus Grnwald, Jeff Chang.
+The package was developed by Martha Sudermann, Zachary Foster, Samantha Dawson, Hung Phan, Jeff Chang, and Niklaus Grünwald

-Stay tuned for associated manuscript.
+An associated manuscript is currently under review.